 - oversee the planning, implementing and evaluating of the Spring Gathering

 Section 2: Membership of the Coordinating Team

 2.1 Elected and appointed leaders shall be women who are members of PCUSA churches and fellowships supported by Mission Presbytery.
-Elected members shall be Moderator, Leadership Coordinator, Treasurer, four members of the Search Committee, Historian, Mission Interpreter, Eco-Justice Coordinator, Peace and Justice Coordinator, Communication Coordinator, Cluster Leaders and Moderator-Elect (for one year, when appropriate).
+Elected members shall be two Co-Moderators, Treasurer, three members of the Search Committee, Historian, Mission Interpreter, Justice and Peace Coordinator, Communication Coordinator, Cluster Leaders.

 Section 3: Election and Terms of Office